-1 DEBIT CREDIT •
+1 DEBIT CREDIT

-Petty Cash Fund \$100.00 •
+Petty Cash Fund \$100.00

 Cash (General Checking Account) \$100.00

 The petty cash fund is replenished before it is entirely depleted by gathering and sorting by month all the official receipts that support the petty cash expenses and preparing the petty cash fund replenishment request form (See attached sample form).
 The petty cash replenishment form shows the total amount paid from the fund, for which replenishment is being requested, and the amount of cash remaining.
 The total of documented expenses plus the cash on hand should always equal the established petty cash fund.
 The expenses from the petty cash fund should be coded with the proper expense accounts to make sure that they are posted to the correct general ledger accounts.
-If the total amount of petty cash expenses for the month warrants, the petty cash fund should be replenished on a monthly basis in order for petty cash fund may be handled by a regular employee designated by pastor.
+If the total amount of petty cash expenses for the month warrants, the petty cash fund should be replenished on a monthly basis in order for petty cash expenses to be recorded and reported in the monthly financial reports.
+The petty cash fund may be handled by a regular employee designated by pastor.